2023 Most Popular Physical Sciences Master's Degree Schools in Illinois

 The colleges and universities below are the most popular for physical sciences majors pursuing a master's degree.

-Our 2023 rankings named University of Chicago the most popular school in Illinois for physical sciences students working on their master’s degree.
+Our analysis found University of Chicago to be the most popular school for physical sciences students who want to pursue a master’s degree in Illinois.
 UChicago is a fairly large private not-for-profit school located in the city of Chicago.

 Of the 87 students majoring in physical sciences at UChicago, 63% are male and 37% are female.